| An Essay on

 mould: the classifications.
 That edifice, like industry itself, is a site of

+constant and unpredictable change.
 The theoretical and administrative problems of the years to

 come will be arduous.
 Statistical investigation needs finer, more precise and